wolfsonliu/zfc/README.md

 ```

+## Algorithm ##

+The ZFC analysis algorithm adopts the z-score of log2 fold change as
+the judgement of the sgRNA and gene changes between reference groups
+and experiment groups.

+### Step 1: Normalization of raw counts ###

+We use total counts for the normalization of raw counts, to rectify
+the batch sequencing deptch.
+Because some sgRNAs in the reference have
+very low raw counts, which can affect the fold change calculation of
+the following analysis.
+We define sgRNAs counts less than
+0.05 quantile both in reference group and experiment group as the
+small count sgRNAs.
+The mean of all the small count sgNRAs were added
+to the normalized counts.

+### Step 2: Calculate fold change ###

+The raw fold change of each sgRNA (sgRNA with barcode) is calculated
+from the normalized counts of reference and experiment groups.

+### Step 3: Calculate fold change std ###

+In order to calculate z-score of log fold change, the standard
+deviation of log fold change should be calculated.
+For sgRNAs with
+different normalized counts of reference group, the standard
+deviations are different.
+So, the standard deviations of log fold
+change are calculated among different groups of reference normalized
+counts.

+### Step 4: Considering barcode direction ###

+ZFC supports the analysis of library with [ibar][1].
+In ZFC, the
+barcodes of sgRNAs is used as the internal replicats.
+For sgRNAs with
+inconsistent barcodes fold change, the standard deviations are
+enlarged as the punishment.
+The punishment rate can be modified.
+And
+the numbers of standard deviation to be considered as no different
+from zero can also be setted for the judgement of barcodes consistency.

+### Step 5: Calculate zscore of fold change ###

+The modified standard deviations are used to calcualte the z-score of
+log fold changes (zlfc) of sgRNAs (sgRNAs with barcodes).

+### Step 6: Calculate gene mean zscore of fold change ###

+The gene level z-score log fold changes (zlfc) are calculated as the mean of
+all the zlfc of the relevant sgRNAs (sgRNAs with barcodes).

 ### Reference ###

 [1]: Zhu, S. et al. [Guide RNAs with embedded barcodes boost CRISPR-pooled screens](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1628-0). *Genome Biology* **20**, (2019).